MEET THE TEAM

 Our small, friendly team includes core members of staff supported by seasonal field ecologists throughout our busy summer season.
 Our permanent members of staff hold years of experience in the field and have successfully managed a variety of projects, from small-scale applications right through to major development projects.
 We have a particular expertise with bats and development, from the initial roost inspection right through to bat European Protected Species (EPS) licensing.

-Phillip Smith ACIEEM
+Philip Smith ACIEEM

 Senior Ecologist

 Phil has extensive experience in ecology, focusing on bat projects for homeowners and small developments.
 He has held bat mitigation licences and holds Natural England class licences for bats, great crested newts, smooth snakes, sand lizards, white-clawed crayfish and barn owls.
-He enjoys sharing his knowledge of botany and protected species with the team whilst conducting surveys in the field.
+He enjoys sharing his knowledge of botany (FISC level 4) and protected species with the team whilst conducting surveys in the field.

 James Gooding